co1acraftalt/dind/README.md

 It is based on the [dockur/windows](https://github.com/dockur/windows) repository but contains customizations and optimizations for GitHub Codespaces.

+> [!CAUTION]
+> This repository should be used for testing purposes only.
+> I am not responsible for any data loss.

 ## Usage

 ### Using the web version of GitHub (recommended)